e-keller/myOssu/README.md

 how to use the Python interactive shell and the terminal, simple data types: integers, floats, and strings. lists, ranges abd dictionary types

+20.08.2022
+After a few days of covid, finally I am back.
+I am creating a dual-boot laptop.
+After a short deliberation, I decided to go for ubuntu es the most popular and most available distro.
+I'm following this guide https://www.itechguides.com/dual-boot-ubuntu-windows-10/ Fingers crossed, everything goes well.
+I'm in for a steep learning curve if something goes bad and I have to fix system problems.